UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

     to purchase a coffee from Starbucks there.
 Stackbucks Coffee is similar to a global variable as it is accessible and recognized in both its local (Vancouver) and global environments.
   - **49th Parallel** is a ***local*** Vancouver coffee store.
-Most people from Vancouver recognized it, however, purchasing a coffee from 49th Parallel outside of Vancouver would be impossible as it is not accessible past the city of Vancouver.
+Many people from Vancouver recognize it, however, purchasing a coffee from 49th Parallel outside of Vancouver would be impossible as it is not accessible past the City of Vancouver.

-Just like Starbuck Coffee, global variables are recognized and accessible in both their global and local environments, whereas local variables like the coffee store 49th Parallel are only recognized and accessible in the local environment it was created in.
+Just like Starbucks Coffee, global variables are recognized and accessible in both their global and local environments, whereas local variables like the coffee store 49th Parallel are only recognized and accessible in the local environment it was created in.